 See your certified agreement, modern award and employment standards for a full list of flexible work options.

-Most Queensland Government employees (employees employed under the Public Service Act 2008) can request the following flexible work arrangements.
+Most Queensland Government employees (employees employed under the Public Sector Act 2022) can request the following flexible work arrangements.

 - Different start and finish times.